briandrum/codes.forchagrin.com/_chapters/chapter-1124-institutional-district.md

 ## 1124.06   Lighting

-Outdoor lighting shall be governed by [Chapter 1150][CF Chapter 1150], except that all lighting shall be extinguished between the hours of 11:00 p.m. and 7:00 a.m.\
+Outdoor lighting shall be governed by [Chapter 1150][CFCO 1150], except that all lighting shall be extinguished between the hours of 11:00 p.m. and 7:00 a.m.\
 (Ord.
 2019-39.
 Passed 8-13-19.)

 ## 1124.07   Screening